The Definitive Guide to Getting Divorced in Massachusetts

 Maintaining Life Insurance

 It is important to check because many lawyers do not check the term of the policy.
 You want to make sure that whatever policy they have is going to last until the emancipation of the children.
-That can also be an employer provided policy, but nobody can guarantee that they will be with that employer until the child is emancipated.
-It does not have to be just an employer provided policy that the payer spouse has to maintain; it has to be maintained regardless of whether the person is employed.
+That can also be an employer-provided policy, but nobody can guarantee that they will be with that employer until the child is emancipated.
+It does not have to be just an employer-provided policy that the payer spouse has to maintain; it has to be maintained regardless of whether the person is employed.

 With regard to the recipient spouse, their services to the children also have a value.
 If you have a stay-at-home spouse or stay-at-home parent, you have to think about what it would cost to replace that spouse’s services in the event of a death.
-You have to look at anticipated day care cost and other services that person provides, whether it is mowing the lawn, or cooking meals, and then figure out what the actual needs of the children will be.
-Evaluation of that aspect is little harder than evaluating the anticipated child support payments.
+You have to look at anticipated daycare cost and other services that person provides, whether it is mowing the lawn, or cooking meals, and then figure out what the actual needs of the children will be.
+Evaluation of that aspect is a little harder than evaluating the anticipated child support payments.
 In most cases, what we do is to look at what one spouse maintains, then the other spouse has to maintain.

 Another factor in life insurance is whether they already have life insurance policies and how long the term is with those life insurance policies and the cost of those policies.
 If the parties felt that they needed life insurance during the marriage that view wouldn’t change by either parties or the court because if they needed it during the marriage, then they need it post-divorce as well.

 Dependency exemptions for the children are allocated between the parties by the court, and it depends on the relative income of both parties.
 If there is a situation where one party would be “wasting” the exemption, that means it has no beneficial impact on the amount of taxes that they have to pay; then the other party will typically get the exemption.
 If both parties benefit from the exemption and there is, for instance, one child; the general rule of thumb is that child’s dependency exemption would get alternated.
-If there are more than one child or two children, then they would be split, as long as both parents have a need and a use for the dependency exemption.
-If there are three children, it might get to be two children, one year for one parent, one child for the other parent and then reverse the following year.
-In any case, an IRS Form, “form 8332” needs to be filled-out to release the dependency exemption to the other parent, and that generally gets filed with the tax return.
+If there are more than one child or two children, then they would be split, as long as both parents have a need and use for the dependency exemption.
+If there are three children, it might get to be two children, one year for one parent, one child for the other parent, and then reverse the following year.
+In any case, an IRS Form, “form 8332” needs to be filled out to release the dependency exemption to the other parent, and that generally gets filed with the tax return.

 Uninsured Medical Expenses